algebra2boy/algebra2boy/README.md

 # 💫 About Me:
 Hello for anyone who is reading this 🧑🏻‍💻

-My name is Yongye, a junior at the University of Amherst majoring in Computer Science and Mathematics, concentrated on mathematical computing and modeling.
+My name is Yongye, a senior at the University of Amherst majoring in Computer Science and Mathematics, concentrated on mathematical computing and modeling.
 I am actively learning a few programming languages, such as Typescript and Swift.
 My specialization are software development and iOS, ipadOS, macOS and watchOS app development.